 Then again your kitty might be sitting around his water bowl because you’ve recently bought a cat fountain.
 Cats love moving water, most love to drink it and there are those who also like to play with it!

 In case you don’t have one I’d highly recommend you looked into it.
 If your cat is healthy, with a water fountain you can actually encourage your kitty to drink more water instead of simply sitting next to it.
-Take a look at this Cat water fountain on Amazon which will ensure that the water is fresh and your cat’s drinking time entertaining!
+Take a look at this No products found. which will ensure that the water is fresh and your cat’s drinking time entertaining!

 Lastly, as your kitty ages keeping an eye on changes in their behavior, feeding patterns and water consumption is very important.
 Small changes even one as innocent as hanging constantly by the water bowl can be enough to tell you that a trip to the vet is necessary.

 While your kitty might be spending a lot of his time by his water bowl, it’s important to also recognize when their water consumption is worrisome.
 A Vet center in North America states that “while most cats only require 7 to 10 ounces of water a day, some don’t drink near the amount they need, which could create a serious health condition.”

 Naturally, this amount might differ from kitty to kitty.
 We need to take into account their:

 - Weight, since a 5-pound kitty might need 3.5 to 4.5 ounces of water and a 10-pound cat should drink 7 to 9 ounces daily.

 - Food intake, for example, wet food is usually made of up to 80% water, so this can decrease your cat’s daily water consumption.